Faunalytics is an organization committed to providing rigorous research and high-quality data.

 We strive to include the best available research on animal issues, and each item in our research library clearly indicates whether or not the source was published in a peer-reviewed scientific journal.
-Peer-reviewed sources are used whenever possible, though we also summarize well-conducted research by other animal advocacy groups, market research groups, polling companies, and individual researchers.
+Some items may be included for their general interest to animal advocates, or to document positions that advocates may wish to challenge.
+Peer-reviewed sources are used whenever possible, though we also summarize well-conducted research and reports by other animal advocacy groups, market research groups, polling companies, and individual researchers.

 Quality Original Research